blueag8/Super-Scholar/Super Scholar.md

 -CSS
 -Javascript

-Create a front-end web application
+The goal is to create a front-end web application that has interactive functionality,

 he Idea